akutuzov/webvectors/README.md

 <li> size of the training corpus in words</li>
 </ul>

-Model identifier will be used as the name for checkboxes, and it is also important that in `strings.csv` the same identifier is used when denoting model names.
+Model identifier will be used as the name for checkboxes in the web pages, and it is also important that in the `strings.csv` file the same identifier is used when denoting model names.

-Models can currently be of 4 formats:
+Models can currently be in 4 formats:
 <ul>
 <li> plain text _word2vec_ models (ends with `.vec`); </li>
 <li> binary _word2vec_ models (ends with `.bin`); </li>
 <li> Gensim format _word2vec_ models (ends with `.model`); </li>
 <li> Gensim format _fastText_ models (ends with `.model`).</li>